-Novel Therapeutic Strategies for Chronic HBV Infection: an Immunological PerspectiveSubmit Manuscript no this topic Topic Articles: 0
+Novel Therapeutic Strategies for Chronic HBV Infection: an Immunological PerspectiveSubmit Manuscript on this topic

 Chronic hepatitis B (CHB) is a life-threatening liver disease affecting 257 million people worldwide, in particular in the Asia-Pacific regions.
 In endemic areas, hepatitis B virus (HBV) is usually transmitted from chronically infected mothers to neonates.
 Perinatal HBV infection causes chronic infection in more than 90% of exposed individuals.
 With perinatal infection, lifetime mortality risk due to complications of liver cirrhosis (LC) or hepatocellular carcinoma (HCC) reaches up to 40% in men and 15% in women.